 You’ll earn two points for every $1 you spend on purchases that count — earnings that equate to a $1 reward for every $50 you spend.
 Your rewards can be deposited in several kinds of eligible Fidelity accounts, including certain retirement accounts, HSAs and college savings accounts.

 This gives you the flexibility to not only boost your retirement savings, but also to help meet healthcare costs or contribute to your children’s or grandchildren’s education.
 The Fidelity® Rewards Visa Signature® Card also has no annual fee, so you don’t have to deal with that added cost offsetting your rewards.

 If you don’t have a Fidelity account but like the idea of this credit card, it might be worth contacting your retirement account provider to find out if it offers a similar option.

 Here’s why: The U.S. Bank Visa® Platinum Card gives seniors an opportunity to make a large purchase or transfer a high-interest balance and pay it off without accruing interest charges for a lengthy period of time.
 You also won’t have to pay an annual fee.

-Note that if you do transfer a balance to this card, you’ll need to pay a balance transfer fee of 3% of the transferred amount or $5, whichever is higher.
-And when the promotional period ends, the variable APR on purchases and balance transfers increases to 13.99% to 24.99%, based on your creditworthiness.
+Note that if you do transfer a balance to this card, you’ll need to pay a balance transfer fee: Either 3% of the amount of each transfer or $5 minimum, whichever is greater.
+And when the promotional period ends, the variable APR on purchases and balance transfers increases to 14.49% - 24.49% for each.

 If you need to pay for an unplanned expense, make a large purchase or pay down high-interest debt, this card gives you plenty of time to do it interest-free.
 Just try to make sure you can pay off your balance by the end of the intro period to avoid having to carrying a balance while the card has that higher variable APR.